fredguinog/propensity-gbdt/README.md

 *   `seed` (int, optional): The random seed for reproducibility.
 Defaults to `111`.
 *   `maximum_num_units_on_support_first_filter` (int, optional): The maximum number of units to be considered "on support" in the first filtering stage.
 Defaults to `50`.
 *   `maximum_error_pre_intervention` (float, optional): The maximum allowable error in the pre-treatment period for a donor pool to be considered valid.
 Defaults to `0.15`.
+*   `gram_cond_max_acceptable` (float, optional): The maximum accetaple Gram condition between all outcome variables of the donor set candidate.
+Defaults to 100.0
 *   `include_impact_score_in_optuna_objective` (bool, optional): Flag to include or not the impact score in the Optuna's search criteria.
 Defaults to `False`.
 *   `number_optuna_trials` (int, optional): The number of trials for the Optuna hyperparameter optimization.
 Defaults to `300`.
 *   `timeout_optuna_cycle` (int, optional): The timeout in seconds for each Optuna optimization cycle.
 Defaults to `900`.